code for this post

 Network Visualization and Interpretation

 In the figure below, each colored line corresponds to one hidden node.
-The size of each square indicates the strength of activation.
-Color represents activation sign: white squares represent positive activation, while black squares indicate negative activation.
+Square size indicates activation strength, while color indicates sign: white for positive activation, black for negative.

 hinton-family-tree-weights-visualization

-Due to space constraints, only the English names are displayed in the paper.
-The corresponding Italian names (from the isomorphic tree) are shown as the second line within each node’s visualization.
+Due to space constraints, the paper displays only English names.
+The corresponding Italian names from the isomorphic tree appear as the second line in each visualization.

-Node 1 and Node 5 both appear to distinguish between English and Italian names—Node 1 activates for English names, while Node 5 activates for Italian ones.
-Although their functions seem redundant, this is a natural outcome when the network is free to learn any features that reduce training loss.
-Such redundancy is often encouraged by weight decay.
+The visualization reveals several striking patterns in what the network learns: Nodes 1 and 5 both distinguish between English and Italian names—Node 1 activates for English, Node 5 for Italian.
+While this seems redundant, it’s a natural outcome when networks freely learn any features that reduce loss.
+Weight decay often encourages such redundancy.

-In other nodes, we observe that English names and their Italian counterparts produce nearly identical activations, reinforcing the symmetry between the trees.
+In other nodes, English names and their Italian counterparts produce nearly identical activations, confirming the symmetry between trees.

-Node 2 appears to encode generational depth: members of the third generation, like Charlotte and Colin, exhibit strong negative activations.
+Node 2 encodes generational depth: third-generation members like Charlotte and Colin show strong negative activations.

-Node 6 seems to capture family branch information.
-All individuals on the right half of the family tree trigger negative activations—an intriguing and consistent pattern.
+Node 6 captures family branch information.
+All individuals on the right half of the tree trigger negative activations—a consistent and intriguing pattern.

-As Hinton noted, gender information is not encoded by the name input nodes.
+Notably, gender isn’t encoded by name input nodes.
 This makes sense: the task doesn’t require gender to determine relationships.
-For example, knowing Colin’s gender isn’t necessary to identify his father.
+Knowing Colin’s gender, for instance, isn’t necessary to identify his father.

-Hinton also analyzed the relation input nodes.
-One standout is Node 5 (middle figure in the bottom row), which clearly encodes gender information—male relations lead to negative activations, while female relations result in positive ones.
+Gender is instead encoded in the the relation input nodes.
+Node 5 (middle figure, bottom row) clearly encodes gender—male relations produce negative activations, female relations positive ones.

-Node 3 strongly correlates with generational hierarchy: it activates positively for senior relations and negatively for younger ones.
+Node 3 correlates strongly with generational hierarchy: positive for senior relations, negative for younger ones.

 Reproduction